Scheduled MonumentsEnglandShap large regular stone circle

 Shap large regular stone circle is a scheduled monument protected by Historic England under reference 1011639.
 View the official record →

-Shap large regular stone circle is a Neolithic or Bronze Age monument located in Westmorland, in the Lake District region of northern England.
+Shap large regular stone circle is a Bronze Age monument located in Westmorland, Cumbria, comprising a ring of substantial standing stones arranged in a formal circular configuration.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011639.

 Shap large regular stone circle is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1011639.